Emperor Keikō: Legendary narrative

 The Japanese have traditionally accepted this sovereign's historical existence, and a mausoleum (misasagi) for Keiko is currently maintained.
-The following information available is taken from the pseudo-historical Kojiki and Nihon Shoki, which are collectively known as Kiki (記紀) or Japanese chronicles.
-These chronicles include legends and myths, as well as potential historical facts that have since been exaggerated and/or distorted over time.
-The records state that Keikō was born sometime in 13 BC, and was given the name "Otarashihiko-no-mikoto".
-He was the 3rd son of Emperor Suinin, and his second empress wife "Hibasu-hime".
+The following information is drawn from the pseudo-historical Kojiki and Nihon Shoki, collectively known as Kiki (記紀) or Japanese chronicles.
+These chronicles include legends and myths, as well as purported historical facts that have since been exaggerated and/or distorted.
+The records state that Keikō was born sometime in 13 BCE, and was given the name Otarashihiko-no-mikoto.
+He was the third son of Emperor Suinin, and his second empress wife "Hibasu-hime".
 Otarashihiko-no-mikoto was allegedly chosen as crown prince over his elder brother based on a casual question on what they both had wished for.
-In the former's case he said "The Empire" while his elder brother said "Bow and arrows".
-Otarashihiko-no-mikoto later ascended to the throne in 71 AD, coming a year after his father's death.
+In the former's case, he said, "The Empire," while his elder brother said "Bow and arrows".
+Otarashi-hiko later ascended to the throne in 71 CE a year after his father's death.

 Accounts in the Kojiki and Nihon Shoki are split when it comes to initial territorial expansion during Emperor Keikō's reign.
-In the Kojiki, the Emperor is said to have sent his son "Prince Ōsu" (Yamato Takeru) to Kyūshū to conquer local tribes.
+In the Kojiki, the Emperor is said to have sent his son Prince Ōsu to Kyūshū to conquer local tribes.
 Alternatively, the Nihon Shoki records that he went there himself and won battles against local tribes.
-Both sources agree that Keikō later sent Yamato Takeru to Izumo Province, and eastern provinces to conquer the area and spread his territory.
+Both sources agree that Keikō later sent Yamato Takeru to Izumo Province (now eastern Shimane Prefecture) then and the eastern provinces to conquer the area and spread his territory.
 According to traditional sources, Yamato Takeru died in the 43rd year of Emperor Keiko's reign (景行天皇四十三年).
-The possessions of the dead prince were gathered together along with the sword Kusanagi; and his widow venerated his memory in a shrine at her home.
+His possessions were gathered together along with the Kusanagi sword, and his widow venerated his memory in a shrine at her home.
 Sometime later, these relics and the sacred sword were moved to the current location of the Atsuta Shrine.

-Emperor Keikō was recorded as 10 ft 2 in, who had at least 80 children from multiple wives.
-This claim would put him into the category of gigantism if verified, although as with other aspects it was more than likely exaggerated.
+Emperor Keikō was recorded as a giant of 10 ft 2 in, who had at least 80 children from multiple wives.
 Other than Yamato Takeru, at least three of Keikō's children were ancestors of notable clans.
-According to tradition, emperor Keikō died in 130 AD at the age of 143, and his son Prince Wakatarashihiko was enthroned as the next emperor the following year.
+According to tradition, Keikō died in 130 at the age of 143, and his son Prince 'Wakatarashi-hiko was enthroned as Emperor Seimu the following year.